ucodery/ucodery-slides/slides/formalizing-a-language/slides.md

 </BarBottom>

 <!--
-Code is read more often than it is read
+Code is read more often than it is written

- up equals requests dot get https status dot python dot org -->
+up equals requests dot get https status dot python dot org

+if another dev can recreate code, good communication

+if computer can't understand me, bad communication
+-->

 ---